EttusResearch/uhd/host/docs/general.rst

 ------------------------------------------------------------------------

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Process scheduling
+Thread priority scheduling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The UHD will try to automatically boost the process's scheduling priority.
+When the UHD spawns a new thread it may try to boost the thread's scheduling priority.
-Currently, this is only supported on platforms with *sched.h*.

 When setting the priority fails, the UHD prints out an error.
-This error is harmless, it simply means that your process will have a normal scheduling priority.
+This error is harmless, it simply means that the thread will have a normal scheduling priority.

 **Linux Notes:**